bitfocus/companion-module-meld-studio/README.md

 This is a [Bitfocus Companion](https://bitfocus.io/companion) module to control [Meld Studio](https://meldstudio.com) using its **Qt WebChannel** API.

+### [Unreleased] highlights
+- Works on Companion v4 with CommonJS.
+- No more local vendor path issues — uses `qwebchannel` npm package.
+- Timecode variables for recording/streaming and ready-made presets.

 ## Features

 - Connects to **Meld Studio** over WebSocket (Qt WebChannel).